jacobfeldman96/WalletTracker.py/README.md

 ### TODO

+1. Add in capability to look through entire blockchain history - max queries for transaction history api is 1k.
-1. Add in graph representation of wallet interactions `
+2. Add in graph representation of wallet interactions